digitalfabrik/integreat-app/native/docs/manual-builds.md

 ## iOS

-**NOTE: This section just covers the use of the integreat-test-cms build config.
+**NOTE: This section just covers the use of the integreat-test-cms build-config.
 More information can be found [here](build-configs.md).**

 ### Setup on iOS